Brightwork/Protocols/BioSafetyGuidelines.md

 handled.
 * Use disinfectants according to manufacturer instructions.
 * Do not bring food, gum, drinks (including water), or water bottles into the laboratory.
-* Do not touch the face, apply cosmetics, adjust contact lenses, or bite nails.Guidelines for Biosafety in Teaching Laboratories Page 2
+* Do not touch the face, apply cosmetics, adjust contact lenses, or bite nails.
 * Do not handle personal items (cosmetics, cell phones, calculators, pens, pencils, etc.) while in the laboratory.
 * Do not mouth pipette.